How Do I Handle Well Water Pressure Tank Troubleshooting?

 Thoroughly inspect the pressure tank and its fittings for any signs of leaks or damage.
 Check the connections between the tank and the water supply lines, as well as any pressure relief valves or pressure switches.
 If leaks are evident, tighten the fittings as needed.
 If the tank itself is damaged or has cracks, it may need to be replaced to prevent further leaks and maintain proper water pressure.

-See also How Do I Prevent And Handle Well Pump Motor Overheating?
+See also How Do I Address Potential Well Water Supply Problems?

 Check for Cracks or Damage